MODERATE-Project/moderate-infrastructure/README.md

 > Please note that when using the `task apply-prod` task this will be automatically done for you.

-#### Configuring the OpenMetadata JWT token
+#### Configuring the OpenMetadata JWT tokens

+There are two OpenMetadata tokens that need to be configured:

+* One for the Dagster assets that run the metadata workflows.
+* Another for the Platform's API.

-The Dagster assets that run the metadata workflows require a JWT token to authenticate with the OpenMetadata service.
-However, this token can only be generated manually in the OpenMetadata web UI.
-To do so, access the *Settings > Integrations > Bots* section and revoke the existing token to generate a new one.
+These tokens can only be generated manually in the OpenMetadata web UI.
+To do so, access the *Settings > Bots* section in the OpenMetadata UI.

-Then, add the new token to the `open_metadata_token` variable in the `variables.auto.tfvars` file of the `gcp_prod` Terraform module.
+Then, add the new tokens to the `open_metadata_token` and `open_metadata_api_token` variables in the `variables.auto.tfvars` file of the `gcp_prod` Terraform module.
 Re-apply the Terraform configuration to update the Kubernetes secrets.

 #### Edit authentication flows in Keycloak